clarity20/fasder/README.md

 the "heaviness" of forking a process under Cygwin, and the extra burden when context-switching into a Cygwin shell (especially the DLLs) from the outside.
 * Optimization work thus far has focused on the prompt hook and the `--add` and `--query` options.
-For the other options, there is plenty low-hanging fruit waiting to be picked.
+For the other options, there is still plenty of low-hanging fruit.
-* Style issues abound: comments and variable names can be made better, for example.
+* There are many style issues: Comments and variable names can be made better, for example.
 Sub-functions can be extracted.
 Low-hanging fruit here too.
 * Implement a --clean option to delete duplicate entries and entries no longer present in the filesystem
 * Inventory the open issues and PRs of the original fasd project for anything we might wish to address here.
-* Develop a more formal strategy for testing.
+* Develop a more thorough, systematic testing process.
 There are two classes of use cases:
-(1) the hidden action of the \_fasder_prompt_func (the hook) at the prompt and (2) explicit invocations of fasder, or its short aliases.
-Regarding the former, our script's dependency on a `PROMPT_COMMAND` whose exact meaning changes whenever we edit the script creates a challenging situation akin to the Observer Effect familiar to physicists.
+(1) the hidden action of the \_fasder_prompt_func (the prompt hook) and (2) the explicit invocation of fasder or its short aliases.
+Regarding the former, the script's dependency on a `PROMPT_COMMAND` whose exact behavior changes whenever we edit the script makes testing challenging; the situation is akin to the observer effect familiar to physicists.
 As a workaround, we could structure our test rig to invoke "fasder --proc <cmd>" directly for each test case while we monitor the effects this has on a suitably mocked-up data file.
-The use cases wherein fasder is explicitly called should be easier to test.
+OTOH, the "type 2" use cases wherein fasder is explicitly called should be easier to test.
 * The original fasd contains notes about downloading it through package managers or the project website.
 Consider pursuing either or both of these for fasder.